pdf-raku/PDF-API6/README.md

 Synopsis: `$gfx.FillColor = $gfx.use-pattern($pattern)`

 Use a pattern; registering it as graphics resource.
-This method should be used when placing the patternl after it has been fully constructed.
+This method should be used to place the pattern after it has been fully constructed.

 ## Low Level Graphics